Lisa-NJ/linux-nginx-php-fpm-vue/linux-cmd.md

 $ date > tmp2
 bash: a: cannot overwrite existing file
 $ date >| tmp2

+$ shopt -s dotglob    // turn on
+$ shopt -u dotglob    // off
+$ shopt dotglob       // diaplay how a feature is set
+$ shopt               // list the features controlled by shopt and their state
+$ shopt -s            // list the features controlled by shopt that are set or on
+$ shopt -u            // list the features that are unset or off
+$ shopt -u expand_aliases  // turn aliases off

 $ echo "hi there" > /dev/null
 $ cat /dev/null > messages  // truncate the file to zero length while preserving the ownership and permissions